 COMMUNION AND LIBERATION

-Currently in about seventy countries throughout the world, Communion and Liberation (CL) is an ecclesial lay movement whose purpose is to educate and develop Christian maturity, and to collaborate in the mission of the Church in all the spheres of contemporary life.
+Communion and Liberation (CL) is an ecclesial lay movement whose purpose is to educate and develop Christian maturity, and to collaborate in the mission of the Church in all the spheres of contemporary life.
 No form of membership enrollment is requried.
 The basic instrument of formation is a weekly catechesis, called a “School of Community.”
-CL meets on Fridays at 7:00pm in the Saint Francis Room.
-It is best to contact Maria Elena to make sure the meeting time didn’t change!
+CL meets on Thursdays at 7:00pm in the Saint Francis Room.

 Contact: Maria Elena Monzani, firstname.lastname@example.org